ChromaticHQ/usher/README.md

   ```
   Then place the commands in `robo/src/Robo/Plugin/Commands` with the
   `BPRobo\Robo\Plugin\Commands` namespace.
-- If you are using any of the commands that use the [`GitHubStatusTrait`](src/Robo/Plugin/Traits/GitHubStatusTrait.php), a personal access token must be configured in GitHub.
+- If you are using any of the commands that use the [`GitHubStatusTrait`](src/Robo/Plugin/Traits/GitHubStatusTrait.php) to set status checks on your pull requests, a personal access token must be created in GitHub.
    1. Create a [personal access token](https://github.com/settings/tokens/new) in GitHub.
    1. Create an environment variable named `GITHUB_ACCESS_TOKEN` with the token value.